Ruchita7/P3_Data_Wrangling/README.md

 So for these reasons I chose New York City as my data set.
 I downloaded the data via a custom extract from Mapzen (https://mapzen.com/data/metro-extracts/your-extracts/079ffc8778d7)

+I used data munging techniques in this project to assess the quality of the data for validity, accuracy, completeness, consistency and uniformity.
+After thoroughly auditing and cleaning my dataset for NYC, I converted it from XML to JSON format and imported the cleaned .json file into a MongoDB database.